 Why Is Mastering So Important?

 Mastering is the final part of the creative process, optimising your songs for the final consumer playback format, usually CD, digital download or vinyl.
 A sympathetic mastering job will make a good recording sound great, and can rescue a less-than-ideal mix; a bad job can completely destroy the music.
 It’s certainly NOT not just about making it ‘loud’: anyone with a peak limiter plug-in can do that.
-It IS all about the music: balancing the different frequencies to address problems, improve clarity, add excitement, and present your songs in a way that will grab the ear of the listener and draw them in to the listening experience.
+It IS all about the music: balancing the different frequencies to address problems, improve clarity, add excitement, and so present your songs in a way that will grab the ear of the listener and draw them in to the listening experience.
 Put simply, correct mastering will make your songs sound great on any playback system.

 CD Mastering